DrSensor/granular-licensing-example/README.md

 ---
-LICENSE: BSD-3-Clause OR GPL-2.0
+LICENSE: Apache-2.0 OR MIT
-SPDX-License-Identifier: BSD-3-Clause OR GPL-2.0
+SPDX-License-Identifier: Apache-2.0 OR MIT
 ---

 # test-dual-license 🤷